cait7/Documents/Server_API_Docs/Emtm_Server_Side_API_Docs.md

      ```json
      {
-         'code' : boolean, // 0 for failure, 1 for success
+         "code" : boolean, // 0 for failure, 1 for success
-         'errMessage' : string
+         "errMessage" : string
      }
      ```